+Jettisoning the hip hop theme for a rock style should pretty much guarantee a Bon Jovi revival, then

+DataStream

-Percentage of Japanese between the ages of 12 and 30 who own a mobile phone or beeper: 50% Number of email addresses software engineer Lin Hai sent to a Chinese pro-democracy publication based in the US: 30,000 Length of time in prison Lin Hai was sentenced to by the Chinese authorities for 'undermining state power': 2 years Length of time it took US N64 owners to snap up 241,000 copies of South Park: 9 days Length of time it took US music fans to snap up 1,085,373 copies of Garth Brooks 'Double Live' album: 7 days Cost of a 30-second advert during
+Percentage of Japanese between the ages of 12 and 30 who own a mobile phone or beeper: 50% Number of email addresses software engineer Lin Hai sent to a Chinese pro-democracy publication based in the US: 30,000 Length of time in prison Lin Hai

+was sentenced to by the Chinese authorities for 'undermining state power': 2 years

+Length of time it took US N64 owners to snap up 241,000 copies of South Park: 9 days

+Length of time it took US music

+copies of South Park: 9 days Length of time it took US music fans to snap up 1,085,373 copies of Garth Brooks 'Double Live' album: 7 days Cost of a 30-second advert during

-Cost of a SO-second advert during the Super Bowl: \$1.6m Total revenue Fox expected to generate from its Super Bowl coverage: \$140m Total UK sales of GoldenEye: \$40,000
+Cost of a 30-second advert during the Super Bowl: \$1.6m

+Total revenue Fox expected to generate from its Super Bowl coverage: \$140m

+Total UK sales of GoldenEye:

+\$40,000

 Total UK sales of Super Mario 64: 450,000

-Total UK ship-out of Zelda: The Ocarina of Time: 450.000 Number of complaints received by the ITC (Independent Television Commission) concerning Nintendo's 'sexist' Zelda TV ad: 70 Percentage of revenue Acclaim generated from Nintendo product in 1998: 60% Percentage of revenue that Acclaim generated from PlayStation product in 1998: 31% Forthcoming PlayStation titles planned by Acclaim: 0 Price of shares in UK Internet games producer On-Line at the beginning of January: 12.5p Price of shares in On-Line on January 21: 273.5p Price of shares in On-Line on January 22: 129p Number of people employed in UK digital media: 21,000 Predicted number of people employed in UK digital media by 2007: 100,000 Percentage rise in Microsoft's quarterly annual earnings: 73% Percentage rise in IBM's annual earnings: 12% depressant drugs: 67m
+Total UK ship-out of Zelda: The Ocarina of Time: 450,000Number of complaints received by the ITC (Independent Television Commission) concerning

+Nintendo's 'sexist' Zelda TV ad: 70Percentage of revenue Acclaim generated from Nintendo product in 1998: 60%Percentage of revenue that

+Acclaim generated from

+PlayStation product in 1998: 31%

+Forthcoming PlayStation titles

+planned by Acclaim: 0

+Price of shares in UK Internet

+games producer On-Line at the

+beginning of January: 12.5p

+Price of shares in On-Line on

+January 21: 273.5p

+Price of shares in On-Line on

+January 22: 129p

+Number of people employed in

+Number of people employed in UK digital media: 21,000 Predicted number of people employed in UK digital media by 2007: 100,000

+Percentage rise in Microsoft's quarterly annual earnings: 73% Percentage rise in IBM's annual earnings: 12% Out of 50 dlubbers picked up by

-Out of 50 clubbers picked up by police leaving a London club, number carrying class-A drugs: 48 Number of prescriptions written during 1997 in the US for anti-
+Out of 50 dlubbers picked up by police leaving a London club, number carrying class-A drugs: 48Number of prescriptions written during 1997 in the US for anti-depressant drugs: 67m

-Small Metal jackets

-US: Traditionally, plastic figures of videogame characters are utter tosh. often barely resembling their onscreen counterparts.
+Small Metal jackets US: Traditionally, plastic figures of videogame characters are utter tosh, often barely resembling their onscreen counterparts.
 Yet these Metal Gear Solid figures from US toy maker McFarlane (around \$10 each) have shocked the plastic toy world by daring to be surprisingly good representations of their polygonal equivalents.
-Each of the eightstrong line-up (Solid, Vulcan Raven and Cyborg Ninja are shown below) comes complete with accessories and is impressively detailed.
+Each of the eightstorng line-up (Solid, Vulcan Raven and Cyborg Ninja are shown below) comes complete with accessories and is impressively detailed.
 How much value the blessed things actually have once you get them home can only be guessed at, though.

-Square goes soft

-UK: Square may have started work on Final Fantasy the movie (E68), but the UK release of Final Fantasy Volumes I and II anime-style is purely for fun.
+Square goes soft UK: Square may have started work on Final Fantasy the movie (E68), but the UK release of Final Fantasy Volumes I and II anime-style is purely for fun.
 Tentatively 'based on the multi-million selling game,' the animations follow the adventures of Prettz and Linaly as they battle to save Planet R from the Lord of Darkness and Oblivion.
 Thankfully, light relief is provided by Rouge and her leather-clad army of female pirates.
 Interested parties will note that Square's Hironobu Sakaguchi is credited as co-production supervisor.
 Everyone else might well fall around laughing at the senselessness of it all.